etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-page-in-etendo-documentation.md

   - format
 ---

-# How to create a page in Etendo documentation
+# How to Create a Page in Etendo Documentation

 ## Overview
 This guide contains basic rules, tips, and suggestions for people intending to develop documentation for Etendo.
 When different documents use the same guidelines, they are more user friendly, consistent and more simple to combine and reuse.
 We therefore strongly encourage all contributors to follow these guidelines for the benefit of the readers.